Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Conclusion

-Strategic sourcing is a growing practice among professionals and organizations in the field of procurement, emphasizing the overall value of supplier relationships over mere products or services.
 To help you implement this approach effectively, I have created a free-to-download editable procurement strategy template.
 It’s a PowerPoint file you can use to create your own strategy.
-I even created a video where I’ll explain how you can use this template.
+I even created a video that explains how you can use this template.

 Frequentlyasked questions